yzjedu/cs151-lab7-paige_and_lucas/algorithm.md

 # Algorithm Document

 purpose: get the area of the room
 name: floor size
 parameter: room number
 return: calculated area
 algorithm:
 1. ask user the width of the room
+2. set temp to width and replace '.' with ''
-2. while width is not digit
+2. while temp is not digit
    3. output invalid input
    4. prompt user to enter width
+   5. set temp to width and replace '.' with ''
 2. ask user the length of the room
+2.  set temp to length and replace '.' with ''
-2. while length is not digit
+2. while temp is not digit
    3. output invalid input
    4. prompt user to enter length
+   5. set temp to length and replace '.' with ''
 2. calculate area = length * width

 purpose: find out type of flooring